Automotive Technician II (CRT.AT2)

 Electrical Systems II

-This course is a study of the diagnosis and repair of advanced electrical systems.
-This includes lighting systems, driver information and navigation systems, security and anti-theft systems, airbag and pretension systems, body electrical accessories, advanced driver assist systems (ADAS) and audio systems operation and diagnosis.
+This course is a study of the operation, diagnosis and repair of advanced electrical systems, including lighting systems, driver information, navigation systems, security/anti-theft systems, airbag and pretension systems, body electrical accessories, advanced driver assist systems (ADAS) and audio systems.

 Course Outline